codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 Current browser version is 88.0.4324.187 with binary path /usr/bin/chromium-browser
 ```
 This means: Your Browser and Driver versions are different and do not match.
-in this example the ChromeDriver only supports Chrome-Browser version 93.
+in this example, the ChromeDriver only supports Chrome-Browser version 93.
 And you have version 88 Installed.

 ### Wrong Driver Binary (64bit Image)
 If you run the python script and receive:<br/> <br/>